PeterPCW/promptSaver/README.md

 ## Usage

+1. Setup a Google Sheet to save all of your prompts to the cloud
-1. Select some code on a webpage (this is optional, you can also just type in the Code Snippet text box).
+2. Select some text on a webpage (this is optional, you can also just type in the prompt).
-2. Open the extension popup (click the extension icon in the toolbar).
+3. Open the extension popup (click the extension icon in the toolbar).
-3. In the popup, the selected code will be displayed as Code Snippet with a prompt prefix.
+4. In the popup, the selected prompt will be displayed.
 You can edit this prompt as desired but it should work as-is.
-4. Review the code snippet and click "Generate".
+5. Click "Test" if you want to see a response from the prompt right now.
-5. The extension will runn and return the OpenAI response in Result.
+6. The extension will run and return the OpenAI response in Result.
-6. Use the Save to File button to launch the file location picker if you want to save the documented code.
-It will save the text in the Result window and append a "Source:" link to the currently active browswer window.
+7. Use the Save button to save the Prompt field to Sheets.
+It will add a "source" in the second column linking to the currently active browswer window.

 ## Roadmap

 Some features I want to include/improve:

-* More default prompt options - best of the best saved for you already
 * Right-click menu on the selected text instead of clicking to the extension icon at the top (although it is easy to hot-key)
+* Display all saved prompts within the extension
+* Default prompts - best of the best saved for you already (auto-generate the Sheet?)
-* One-click paste to test input field when on ChatGPT, Bard, Poe, Pi, etc.
+* One-click paste to input field when on ChatGPT, Bard, Poe, Pi, etc.
-* Grow window or scroll to bottom always - Save to File button hides when Response is large
+* Grow window or scroll to bottom always - Save button hides when Result is large
 * Options page as a modal instead of a new window
 * Better CSS, possibly multiple styles (if releasing)